 The sand keeps cool while the sun shines bright and is VERY hot.
-Bring lots of water, sunscreen and sunnies in summer months!
-It’s a neat idea to bring food for a picnic break as there’s not really much around and there are shaded table and grills available!
+Bring lots of water, sunscreen, and sunnies in summer months!
+It’s a neat idea to bring food for a picnic break as there’s not really much around and there are shaded tables and grills available!

 Don’t be alarmed, but you will run into a Border Patrol leaving the park heading west on 70.

 Oh, and watch out for rattles hiding out by the visitor center!!